maikell/jenkins/README.md

 In de map testing/ you'll find an example playbook.
 Playbook is created to work for Centos AND debian.

 ### Changelog
+* 2017-05-17 fixed minor bugs of Centos part.
+Tested the role on Debian and Centos.
+Should be stable enough and this results in git tag 1.0.
 * 2017-04-17 first push to Github